-Motivation & impact provide an opportunity to concisely define your niche.
-State specific aims of your proposed research that expand upon the department’s core strengths, while simultaneously diversifying the university’s research portfolio (e.g., emerging research fields, state-of-the art technologies, novel applications).
-Carefully consider research centers, core facilities or affiliated institutes at the university.
+The Motivation & Impact section provides an opportunity to concisely define your niche.
+State specific aims of your proposed research that expand upon the department’s core strengths while simultaneously diversifying the university’s research portfolio (e.g., emerging research fields, state-of-the art technologies, novel applications).
+Carefully consider research centers, core facilities, or affiliated institutes at the university.
 In many cases, campus- or state-wide research initiatives may complement your research program.

 Finally, take advantage of any experiences you’ve had outside of academia.
 Have you previously worked in industry or consulted?
 Would these former and future relationships lead to additional funding for your lab?
 If so, suggest more unusual avenues of additional funding.
 It may no longer suffice to focus primarily on traditional grants sponsored by government agencies.
 Think of creative alternatives and diversify your future financial portfolio.
 This, in turn, differentiates your research program from colleagues.

 Finally, you will more than likely apply to multiple departments and universities.
 Therefore, modify your niche for every application!

 Again, your application is one out of hundreds.
 Helping the Faculty Search Committee easily identify important information in your cover letter will only improve your chances of moving forward in the hiring process.
 A faculty cover letter should not exceed 1 page, so you must present your qualifications to the Faculty Search Committee in a concise manner.

 Maximize impact of words.
 When it’s accurate, use verbs that illustrate impact (“led,” “developed,” “innovated”) over verbs that make you sound passive (“participated”).
 Aim for verbs that are more specific to the actual contribution you made.